 Has excellent verbal and written skills and can communicate a topic effectively.

-Can follow a set of priorities pre-established by the EFFECT program and manage time to accomplish those priorities.
+Can follow a set of priorities established by the Focus for Mothers Mentoring program and manage time to accomplish those priorities.

 Works well under pressure.